-A student shall not cause or attempt to cause damage to school property or steal or attempt to steal school property or engage in or attempt to engage in or participate in or attempt to participate in the unauthorized removal of school property.
+A student shall not cause or attempt to cause damage to school property or steal or attempt to steal school property or engage in or attempt to engage in or participate in the unauthorized removal of school property.
 Cost to repair or replace school property may be assessed to parents/guardians.